apolinario-souza/teaching/AprendizagemMotora(EFI04168)/Pesquisa_em_Aprendizagem/ingles.md

-# Revisão histórica da área
+# Pesquisa em Aprendizagem Motora
 ADAMS, J.A.
 (1987).
 Historical review and appraisal of research on the learning, retention, and transfer of human motor skills.
 Psychological Bulletin, 101, 41-74.

 ANNET, J. (1985).
 Motor learning: a review.
 In H. HEUER, U. KLEINBECK & K.H.
 SCHMIDT (Eds.), Motor behavior: programming, control, and acquisition.
 Berlin: Springer-Verlag.